shadowga/website/_docs/index.md

 This and akin files are powered by [Jekyll](https://jekyllrb.com/) and [Flarum](http://flarum.org/).

 We provide guidelines, instructions, and guides on our documentation; so newcomers can learn with ease.
-You're even reading a docs page right now and you can quickly jump to pages with the left-hand table.
+You're even reading a docs page right now and you can jump to pages with the left-hand table.

 > **Notes** and **tips** like this one signify knowledge that isn't necessarily definite but important. **Upcoming** blocks detail assets we're still trying to implement—also subject to revision.